Dudukun/alx-system_engineering-devops/0x01-shell_permissions/README.md

-prints the effective username of the current user
+switches the current user to the user betty